MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ## DESCRIPTION

-The `Get-SPOContainer` cmdlet retrieves and returns a list of containers and details of an individual container created under a SharePOint repository services application.
+The `Get-SPOContainer` cmdlet retrieves and returns a list of containers and details of an individual container created under a SharePoint repository services application.
 This command is available only in SharePoint Online Management Shell version 16.0.24211.12000 or higher to run this cmdlet.

 You need to be a SharePoint Online administrator or Global Administrator to run the cmdlet.